ArlCIbe/csharp-notebooks/questions.md

 String Properties
-- How do we tell the difference between a method and a property?<br> I'm guessing the presence of ()?
+- How do we tell the difference between a method and a property?<br>
+    - the presence of (); length is a property that is also a function
 - Does that distinction matter?
-    - If the above is true, wouldn't length also be considered a method?<br> Even though they have different names, they both produce a result.
+    - It doesn't matter.

 Leading and Trailing Spaces
 - What is meant by "multiple breakups"?
+    - This was a comment meant for the notebook's editor regarding whether or not the blocks of code in the example should be separated or not.

 Part 3

 Playground
 - Is there a way to evaluate more than expression at a time (e.g. when we use the && operator in JS)?
-    - You can evaluate more than one expression at a time with the && operation inside an if statement.
+    - You can still evaluate more than one expression at a time with the && operation
 - Is there is a way to use the .Contains method to search multiple lines at a time?
+    - Yes, but you would still have to type .Contains and its parameter multiple times, they just wouldn'y be broken up by lines

 Part 4